-Most of us spend hours (more hours than we’d like to admit) sitting, oftentimes to the detriment of our lower backs!
+Most of us spend hours sitting (more than we’d like to admit), oftentimes to the detriment of our lower backs.

-How much time would you guess that you spend sitting in a day?
+How much time do you think you spend sitting down during a typical day?
 Let’s look at the numbers.
 According to a recent study by the Saint Joseph Mercy Health System, the typical working American sits for an average of 64 hours a week.
-That’s 24 hours beyond a 40-hour work week.
-That’s 9 hours per day.
+That’s 24 hours beyond a 40-hour workweek and 9 hours per day.
 If it’s not already obvious, we spend a lot of time sitting.

-Unless you are diligent about taking stretch breaks and staying active throughout the day, the accumulation of all that sitting wreaks havoc on your back.
+Unless you are diligent about taking stretch breaks and staying active throughout the day, the accumulation of all that sitting wreaks havoc on your back and neck.
 You know the feeling.
-While you’re innocently typing away and answering emails at your desk, the pain in your lower back is slowly baring its teeth.
-For some, the pain can seep into activities beyond sitting, affecting your sleep and social life.
+While you’re typing away and answering emails at your desk, the pain in your lower back is slowly baring its teeth.
+The pain can seep into activities beyond sitting, affecting your sleep, work, and social life.

-We’re not here to “sit shame” anyone.
-We’re here to make the best out of the situation!
-So for those of you who are concerned about maintaining your health as you go through your work week, we’ve got a solution for you: find an ergonomic office chair that is designed to prevent back pain.
-And guess what?
-We’ve got 10 for you to choose from!
+But we’re not here to “sit shame” anyone.
+We’re here to make things better.
+So for those of you who are concerned about maintaining your health throughout your workweek, we have a solution for you: an ergonomic office chair designed to prevent back pain.
+In fact, we have ten for you to choose from!

-The Ergonomic Office Chairs We RAVE AboutSave yourself a trip to the chiropractor with one of these chairs.
+The Ergonomic Office Chairs We RAVE AboutSave yourself a trip to the chiropractor with one of our best ergonomic office chairs.

 Best Overall: Herman Miller Sayl Chair

-The Herman Miller Sayl Chair checks off all the boxes — design, price, structure — making it the best overall ergonomic office chair for back pain.
-This chair is minimalism meets elegance meets healthy back support.Read Full Review
+The Herman Miller Sayl Chair checks off all the boxes—design, price, structure—making it the best overall ergonomic office chair for back and neck pain.
+Minimalism meets elegance meets healthy back support in this excellent chair.Read Full Review

 Best Budget: KADIRYA High Back Mesh Office Chair

 The KADIRYA High Back Mesh Office Chair somehow manages to be a high-quality, wildly affordable ergonomic office chair.
-The KADIRYA chair will cost you less than $100 ($82, to be exact), yet can still deliver on lumbar support.Read Full Review
+The KADIRYA chair is under $100, yet still delivers on lumbar support.Read Full Review

 Most Customizable: Herman Miller Aeron Chair

 If you love to weigh your options before making a purchase, check out the Herman Miller Aeron Chair.
-This chair will fit your particular build and body type — it comes in 3 different sizes.
-You can also tack on add-ons for further comfort, like adjustable arms, leather arm pads, or adjustable lumbar support.Read Full Review
+This chair comes in three different sizes, so it will fit your particular build and body type.
+You can also add on extra features for further comfort, like adjustable arms, leather arm pads, or adjustable lumbar support.Read Full Review

-There’s nothing worse than a sore back.
 It puts a cloud over everything, especially any chance you have at a productive workday.
-Those of us who have desk jobs spend (on average) 40 hours a week sitting in front of our computers.
+Those of us who have desk jobs spend long hours sitting in front of our computers.
 Then we get home and sit down for dinner, move to the couch and catch up on Netflix, and then fall into bed.
-The next morning we start all over again!
+The next morning we start all over again.

-That doesn’t give our bodies much time to stretch out and move in dynamic positions that are required for keeping our joints and muscles healthy.
+That doesn’t give our bodies much time to stretch out and move in dynamic positions that are required to keep our joints and muscles healthy.
 So how do you stop the cycle?
 Ergonomic seating can help to dramatically ease the pain of sitting.

-“Ergonomic” has turned into a hot-button word over the last few years.
+Ergonomic has become a hot-button word over the last few years.
 Technically, it means “related to or designed for efficiency and comfort in the working environment.”
 But let’s unpack that a bit.
 What would an ergonomic office setup look like, specifically?

-Here are 4 elements to keep in mind as you put together your ergonomic office space:
+Here are four elements to keep in mind as you put together your ergonomic office space:

 - Chair: Above all, find an office chair that promotes the natural curve of your spine.
-Then think about armrests, chair height, and lower back support.
+Then think about armrests, chair height, lower back support, and good posture.
 More specifics on that below!

 - Computer Monitor: The computer monitor should be about an arm’s length away from your face, with your eyes level with the top of the screen.

-- Keyboard / Mouse: Your computer accessories should be within close proximity of your hands.
-Make sure to keep your wrists straight and maintain a 90-degree or 100-degree angle with your upper arms and forearms.
+- Keyboard and Mouse: Your computer accessories should be close to your hands.
+Be sure to keep your wrists straight and maintain a 90-degree or 100-degree angle with your upper arms and forearms.

-- Desk: Make sure you have the desk set at the correct height for your knees to fit comfortably below it with your feet planted firmly on the floor.
-Or, consider a standing desk!
+- Desk: Make sure your desk is set at the correct height for your knees to fit comfortably underneath it with your feet planted firmly on the floor.
+Or, consider a standing desk.

-Now that you have a good sense for how to set up your work space in an ergonomic way, let’s narrow things down to the office chair.
-There are lots of chairs on the market right now that claim to be ergonomic.
-But before you spend lots of money on one, educate yourself on the specific elements that are required in order to rightfully claim that title.
+Now that you have a good sense for how to set up an ergonomic workspace, let’s narrow things down to the office chair.
+Right now, there are lots of chairs on the market that claim to be ergonomic.
+But before you spend lots of money on a high-end chair, you should know a bit about the specific elements that are required to rightfully claim that title.

-Looking at the chair from top to bottom, here’s a checklist of some indicators that you have indeed found an ergonomic office chair:
+Looking at the chair from top to bottom, use this checklist to determine if you have indeed found an ergonomic office chair:

 - Firm but comfortable padding on the seat and back